BUILD A MARKET RELEVANT PORTFOLIO AND SHOWCASE THE BEST OF YOUR WORK

 WHERE TO BEGIN

-You can work smart by collating your work throughout the season or by dedicating a weekend, so that you don’t have a mountain to climb when you are looking to move on.
+You can work smart by collating your work throughout the season or by dedicating a weekend or two, so that you don’t have a mountain to climb when you are looking to move on.

-Here’s a myth killer… your work does not need to be confined to one book!
+Here’s a myth killer… your work does not need to be confined to one book or narrowed down edit!
 And no, no-one will be bored looking through your work.
-If your career is established and your visual history is relevant, it is absolutely fine to take along several books.
-We often recruit for luxury brands and the designers in this sector come and see us with their spinners and a book per job!
+If your career is established and your visual history is relevant, it is absolutely fine to present several books and to showcase your career on your website or in a series of pdf's.

-• Mood boards, fabric and colour palettes can be a one-page or two-page affair, keep it honed and to the point.
+Mood boards, fabric and colour palettes can be a one-page or two-page affair, keep it honed and to the point.
 It is really important to show key inspiration, colour and texture as this shows off your eye for what’s relevant.

-Aim to show a comprehensive representation from the most recent two seasons (spring/summer and fall/winter), including any best sellers and any work that was on target, but maybe didn’t get selected.
+Aim to show a comprehensive representation from the most recent two seasons (spring/summer and fall/winter), including any best sellers and work that was on target, but maybe didn’t get selected.
 For previous seasons, pull together your best bits along with any past best sellers.